Skip to main content

 Board books

 Books are most certainly the gift that keeps on giving.
 Stuff baby’s first stocking with some durable board or bath books.
 Board books stand the test of time and can usually be passed down to younger siblings when the time comes.
-Having a stash of board books is also a must-have when it comes for those bedtime stories all year long.
+Having a stash of board books is also a must-have when it comes to those bedtime stories all year long.

 Merry Christmas baby

 When it comes to shopping for gifts for baby’s first Christmas, think practical.
 First Christmas presents don’t have to be toys.
 Leave the toys to family and friends.
 Instead, shop for those sweet keepsakes you’ll treasure taking out of the storage bins every holiday season.
-Baby’s first Christmas ornaments, a stocking, photo frame, and even a pair of holiday pajamas are memories are made of.
-So, when you’re making that list and checking it twice, keep these gift ideas for baby’s first Christmas in mind.

 Kelli Catana